zkbeats/sn52-dojo-official/README.md

 api_key list
 subscription_key list

-# You can also delete your keys with the following command.
+# You can also delete your keys with the following commands.
 api_key delete
 subscription_key delete
 ```